thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 - Experience with large-scale CSS architecture (BEM, ITCSS).
 - Experience with programming in JavaScript (vanilla).
 - Basic understanding of object-oriented and functional programming concepts.
-- Experience with browser development tools (such as Chrome or FireFox DevTools).
+- Experience with browser development tools (such as Chrome or Firefox DevTools).

 Supporting design, engineering skills.